Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 - Application Insights
 - Virtual Network (not required directly but will be used in later tutorial)

-The templates to deploy these component have been provided as an ARM template or Bicep templates
+The templates to deploy these components have been provided as an ARM template or Bicep templates